 3. The commissioner of the department of revenue shall confirm for the Board when the applicant is in good standing with respect to returns due or taxes payable.

-(k) Certificate of Registration.
-If the Board determines that an applicant is qualified, such applicant will be registered as a licensed physician and entitled to a certificate in testimony thereof signed by the chair and secretary.
+(n) Certificate of Registration.
+If the Board determines that an applicant is qualified, competent and of good moral character, such applicant will be registered as a licensed physician and entitled to a certificate in testimony thereof signed by the chair and secretary.

 (3) Examination Requirements.

 (a) Conduct Prior to and During an Examination.
-Applicants who engage in the conduct described in 243 CMR 2.02(3)(a)1. through 3. shall have their test materials confiscated, shall be denied permission to complete the examination and shall be required to leave the examination room:
+Applicants who engage in the conduct described in 243 CMR 2.02(3)(a)1 through 3 shall have their test materials confiscated, shall be denied permission to complete the examination and shall be required to leave the examination room:

 1. Removing test materials from the examination room; reproducing in any manner or aiding in the reproduction of test materials; selling, distributing, buying or having unauthorized possession of test materials; or